SamGG/GenratorFCSkit/README.md

 # 01.Exported each Gated Population on Flowjo in single FCS files

-From a gating strategy of a raw FCS file carried out on FlowJo, it is possible to export the populations obtained by the manual gating in FCS file
+From a gating strategy of a raw FCS file carried out on FlowJo, it is possible to export the populations obtained by the manual gating in FCS file.
 The gating strategy corresponds to the .wsp file obtained after the gating which can be directly reloaded in Flowjo.
 Once the file is loaded, the list of the different populations that have been selected by manual windowing appears like this.